aopsahl25/final_project/README.md

 @lmql.query()
 def regex_constraints():
     '''lmql
     "Today is Christmas in 2024.
-What is the date?\n\n" "[DATE1]" where REGEX(DATE1, r"[0-9]{2}/[0-9]{2}")
+What is the date?\n" "[DATE1]" where REGEX(DATE1, r"[0-9]{2}/[0-9]{2}")
-    "What will the date be on new year's day?\n\n" "[DATE2]" where REGEX(DATE2, r"[0-9]{2}/[0-9]{2}")
+    "What will the date be on new year's day?\n" "[DATE2]" where REGEX(DATE2, r"[0-9]{2}/[0-9]{2}")
     return DATE1, DATE2
     '''